Friday’s ‘General Hospital’ Spoilers: Ava’s Anxious To Finish Off Ryan, Laura & Curtis Team Up To Search

 — General Hospital (@GeneralHospital) May 10, 2019

-Curtis, Jordan, and Laura brainstormed and think they have the list of potential women involved whittled down to about two dozen people.
+Curtis, Jordan, and Laura brainstormed, and think they have the list of potential women involved whittled down to about two dozen people.
 Jordan remains stuck in a hospital bed, so Laura and Curtis will work together to start knocking on doors.

 As the investigation continues, Jordan will open up to TJ about the state of her medical situation.
 She desperately needs a kidney donation, and it was recently revealed that Kevin might be a match.

 Some fans have speculated that Ryan may return to Port Charles to try to wreak havoc during the Nurses Ball.
-If that’s the case, viewers theorize that it may be that Ryan is killed and ultimately becomes the kidney donor for Jordan.
-If Kevin is a match, Ryan should be too, and ultimately taking this storyline to a place where Jordan lives because of Ryan would be a soapy twist.
+If that’s the case, viewers theorize that it may be that Ryan is killed — and ultimately becomes the kidney donor for Jordan.
+If Kevin is a match, Ryan should be, too.
+Taking this storyline to a place where Jordan lives, because of Ryan, would be a soapy twist.

 Maxie wanted Peter to open up and he seems to have gotten the hint.
 Where is he whisking her off to?